 Normally, building a product can take up to several years.
-This was a process of ideating, coding, beta testing, making corrections, and repeating the process multiple times to have exactly what the user desires.
+This was a process of ideating, coding, beta testing, making corrections, and repeating the process multiple times to have exactly what the user desired.
 This often meant that by the time the application was fully ready for use, it had lost its primary need and ended up being a waste of time.
 Lately, this was happening more and more often as everything has been moving faster than it ever did, and needs are not left behind.

 Several trends in the world of technology have sparked a sudden spike in citizen developers.
-First are the newfound access and affordability of no-code and low-code platforms which are easy for almost everyone under the sun to use.
-This paired with the ease of connectivity created by cloud computing and the influx of digital natives has led to internal systems that allow IT to be supervisory of citizen development.
+First are the newfound access and affordability of no-code and low-code platforms, which are easy for almost everyone under the sun to use.
+This, paired with the ease of connectivity created by cloud computing and the influx of digital natives, has led to internal systems that allow IT to be supervisory of citizen development.

 It is a combination of what people want and the democratization of automation that has been the backbone behind the quick success of citizen development systems.

-Giving a large number of people the ability to create software also means giving many people control of different facets required for its creation.
+Giving a large number of people the ability to create software also means giving many people control of the different facets required for its creation.
 Besides, citizen developers probably won’t have the knowledge required to create security systems for the applications they create.
-It is important to have a low-code or no-code software that allows an admin to monitor the overall security.
+Having no-code or low-code software that allows an admin to monitor the overall security is important.

-While it cannot be denied that citizen development like any other new software has some teething problems, there are very few cons of citizen development that cannot be overcome.
+While it cannot be denied that citizen development, like any other new software, has some teething problems, there are very few cons of citizen development that cannot be overcome.
 From the companies that have experienced the positives of citizen development, there is no turning back.
-It is an engrossing process where each function of the organization gets to work together towards their own successes.
+It is an engrossing process where each function of the organization gets to work together towards their own successes